Veterans, Active Duty, and ROTC

 - VA cannot pay any fees specific to studying abroad (study abroad program fees) unless the student is required to study abroad as part of their degree (KU Architecture students).

-If you are a veteran or dependent of a veteran and you are interested in using your funding, please call 785-864-3742 and make an appointment with Michele Arellano - Associate Director Office of Study Abroad as soon as possible.
+If you are a veteran or dependent of a veteran and you are interested in using your funding, please call 785-864-3742 and make an appointment with Michele Arellano - Associate Director Study Abroad & Global Engagement as soon as possible.

 Worried about a current or future security clearance?
 Create a spreadsheet to store sustained foreign contact information for serious connections you make abroad.
 Keep track of your addresses abroad and details for two references per address.
 You can check out the SF-86 form for more info.